selva-oscura/meteor_animal_rescue/README.md

 # Animal Rescue

-Animal Rescue is an app for uploading and finding animals that are available for adoption.
+Animal Rescue is an app for uploading and finding animals that are available for adoption, make with Meteor, MongoDB, and Bootstrap.

 #Roadmap